March 20, 2024

 Today's episode is one you don’t want to miss.
 I’m joined by Travis Mayer, an 8x CrossFit Games athlete and a true testament to the dedication, resilience, and pursuit of excellence in athletic performance.
 In our conversation, Travis gives us a...

 Today's episode is one you don’t want to miss.
-I’m joined by Travis Mayer, an 8x CrossFit Games athlete and a true testament to the dedication, resilience, and pursuit of excellence in athletic performance.
+I’m joined by Travis Mayer, an eight-time CrossFit Games athlete and a true testament to the dedication, resilience, and pursuit of excellence in athletic performance.

 In our conversation, Travis gives us a rare glimpse into his journey, sharing the strategies that have allowed him to compete at an elite level for nearly 13 years.
 We'll explore his approach to training, recovery, nutrition, and balancing a demanding athletic career with raising a family.